 An Edwardian Home With A Dose Of Cool – Real Home Tour of Claire Botha

-Claire’s move over to the darker side of decorating all started with her hall when a colour consultant Niamh McGowan recommended Claire try painting her entrance hall in Little Greene’s Knightsbridge.
+Claire’s love of the darker side of decorating all started with her hall when a colour consultant introduced her to Little Greene’s Knightsbridge.

-I absolutely loved the impact of the rich dark walls against the original 1906 black & white tiled floor and couldn’t believe how the previously bland space – formerly painted Wimborne White – had become literally stunning overnight.
-It sort of freed me up from trying to create a particular look and to experiment more and not to take it so seriously but to enjoy it!
+I absolutely loved the colour and used it to paint my entrance hall.
+I couldn’t believe the impact of the rich dark walls against the original 1906 black & white tiled floor and how the previously bland space – formerly painted Wimborne White – had become literally stunning overnight.
+It was a pivotal moment in developing my signature style as it freed me up from trying to create a particular look and inspired me to be more daring.
 (Claire Botha)

 I started buying things that I loved rather than because they had a particular look or style and that shift was incredibly liberating.
 (Claire)

 The beautifully styled walls and decor abound as soon as you enter Claire’s home.
 Unique furniture pieces together with an array of modern artwork provide a wealth of character and interest that compliment the original tiled floor that has been retained.

 I wrote a post on radiators a short while ago and I’m thrilled to see that Claire has chosen wisely in terms of the radiator colour and its style.
 It blends in beautifully whilst being true to the Edwardian period of her home.
 It’s details like this that make all the difference when renovating a period property.

 Kitchen Of Dreams